potassco/clingo/INSTALL.md

 - Option `CLINGO_BUILD_TESTS` controls whether to build the clingo tests and enable the test target running unit as well as acceptance tests.
   (Default: `OFF`)
+- Variable `CLINGO_MAP_NUM_SHARDS` controls how many shards to use in clingo's symbol maps.
+A higher number of shards can improve performance in multi-threaded applications where a lot of symbols are written concurrently.
+  (Default: `1`)

 ### Python Support